 Infants with a higher risk of ROP are screened for signs of the disease.
 Your baby's eyes will be numbed to prevent pain.
-Your baby may be given a pacifier or sweet liquid to soothe him.
-Your baby's caregiver will dilate your baby's pupils and look at the back of his eyes with an ophthalmoscope.
+Your baby may be given a pacifier or sweet liquid to soothe him or her.
+Your baby's healthcare provider will dilate your baby's pupils and look at the back of his or her eyes with an ophthalmoscope.
 An ophthalmoscope is a magnifying instrument with a light.
-He looks for abnormal blood vessels in your baby's eyes.
+The provider will look for abnormal blood vessels in your baby's eyes.

 How is ROP treated?

 Infants with mild ROP may not need treatment.
-Caregivers will ask you to bring your baby to regular eye checkups.
-This will help caregivers monitor your baby's ROP over time.
+Healthcare providers will ask you to bring your baby to regular eye checkups.
+This will help healthcare providers monitor your baby's ROP over time.
 ROP becomes severe when the blood vessels have grown large and twisted.
-Your baby may need any of the following surgeries if his retinopathy is severe:
+Your baby may need any of the following surgeries if his or her retinopathy is severe:

-- Laser therapy: Your baby's caregiver uses a laser to remove abnormal blood vessels.
+- Laser therapy: Your baby's healthcare provider uses a laser to remove abnormal blood vessels.

-- Cryotherapy: Your baby's caregiver freezes areas of abnormal blood vessels to slow or stop their growth.
+- Cryotherapy: Your baby's healthcare provider freezes areas of abnormal blood vessels to slow or stop their growth.

 - Scleral buckling: A band is placed on the eye to help prevent fluid inside the eye from pulling on scar tissue.
 This helps prevent retinal detachment.
 The band is removed at a later date as your child grows.

-- Vitrectomy: Your baby's caregiver removes the cloudy or bloody vitreous gel that fills the center of your baby's eye.
+- Vitrectomy: Your baby's healthcare provider removes the cloudy or bloody vitreous gel that fills the center of your baby's eye.
 The gel is replaced by saline (salt water) to maintain normal pressure in the eye.

 What are the risks of ROP?

 Laser therapy and cryotherapy can decrease peripheral vision.
 Your baby may get an infection after surgery.
 ROP may get worse, even after treatment.
-Your child may have vision problems as he grows.
-His vision may be blurry, or he may see floaters.
+Your child may have vision problems as he or she grows.
+Your child's vision may be blurry, or he or she may see floaters.
 Floaters look like spots, cobwebs, strings, or specks.
-He may see flashes of light.
+He or she may see flashes of light.
 Your baby may have blurred vision or blindness.
 ROP can cause retinal detachment.
-This is when your baby's retina separates from the back of his eye.
+This is when your baby's retina separates from the back of his or her eye.
 A detached retina can lead to vision loss.

 What can I do to help my baby?

 Keep all follow-up appointments.
-Your baby's caregiver will screen for and monitor your baby's ROP.
+Your baby's healthcare provider will screen for and monitor your baby's ROP.
 Your baby may need more tests to find other eye conditions that can happen with ROP.
-Your baby's caregiver will go over any test results with you.
+Your baby's healthcare provider will go over any test results with you.